dcdpr/did-btc1/chapters/CRUD-Operations.md

        structure of sidecarData
-    1. Set `didUpdatePayload` to the result of passing `signalTx` and `signalSidecarData` to the Process Beacon Signal algorithm defined by the corresponding Beacon `type`.
+    1. Set `didUpdatePayload` to the result of passing `signalTx` and `signalSidecarData` to the Process Beacon Signal algorithm defined by the corresponding ::Beacon Type::.
 See [Update Beacons].
     1. If `didUpdatePayload` is not null, push `didUpdatePayload` to `updates`.
 1. Return `updates`.

 ##### Confirm Duplicate Update

-This algorithm takes in a DID Update Payload and verifies that the update is a duplicate against the hash history of previously applied updates.
+This algorithm takes in a ::DID Update Payload:: and verifies that the update is a duplicate against the hash history of previously applied updates.
 The algorithm takes in an `update` and an array of hashes, `updateHashHistory`.
 It throws an error if the `update` is not a duplicate, otherwise it returns.